-North Dakota ethanol plants employ more than 230 workers directly in positions such as chemists, engineers, accountants, managers and support staff.
-The industry supports more than 1,000 jobs across all sectors of the economy.
+North Dakota ethanol plants employ more than 275 workers directly in high-paying positions such as chemists, engineers, accountants, managers, as well as support staff.
+The industry also supports thousands of jobs across all sectors of the economy.

 RURAL ECONOMIC DEVELOPMENT

-Each North Dakota ethanol plant is located in a community with a population of less than 2,500 and contributes an average of 46 jobs and an average annual payroll of $3.3 million to the community.
-In addition, the plants purchase the majority of their corn from North Dakota farmers and sell distillers grains to North Dakota livestock producers.
+Five of North Dakota’s six ethanol plants are located in a community with a population of less than 2,500.
+The plants contribute an average of 46 jobs and an average annual payroll of $4.5 million to the community.
+In addition, the plants purchase the majority of their feedstocks, primarily corn, from North Dakota farmers and sell distillers grains to North Dakota livestock producers.

-The five North Dakota ethanol plants have the capacity to produce 520 million gallons of ethanol per year, which is more than five times the production a decade ago.
+The six North Dakota ethanol plants have the capacity to produce 550 million gallons of ethanol per year, which is a 50% increase from production a decade ago.

 Approximately 10 percent of ethanol produced annually in North Dakota is blended with gasoline and sold within the state, while the remaining 90 percent is shipped primarily to the east or west coast.

 CORN AND BYPRODUCT USE